kollegorna/labs.kollegorna.se/source/posts/2017-01-30-ruby-cool-things.md

 ```

 ### Explicitly use `return` for methods that are executed for their return value, even one-liners
-I think Ruby community has embraced to not using return statements but I feel there is
+I think the Ruby community has embraced not using return statements but I feel there is
 no reason for that.
 Actually I like to add a `return` statement even in one-liners,
 when they should be used for their return values and not for their side effects.

-Arguments like about Ruby coolness and expressiveness fall short when it comes to productivity and (kindof) safety.
+Arguments like about Ruby coolness and expressiveness fall short when it comes to productivity and (kind of) safety.

 ### Try to use parentheses unless you write some kind of DSL